 Users of csh-style shells on POSIX systems can set the SCONSFLAGS environment as follows:

 '''

 $ setenv SCONSFLAGS "-Q"

 '''

 Windows users may typically want to set the SCONSFLAGS in the appropriate tab of the System Properties window.

-9.2.
-Getting at Command-Line Targets
+12.1.2.
+Getting Values Set by Command-Line Options: the GetOption Function